 I am married to Kathy.
-We have two boys, Matthew and Patrick who both attend Ysgol John Bright secondary school in Llandudno
+We have two boys, Matthew and Patrick.

 Windsurfing is the sport I enjoy the most.
 But I never do as much as I would like because it is so dependent on weather, tides and having at least half a day free!

-I enjoy taking out our sit-on kayak with my boys.
-It doesn't exactly give you an adrenaline rush, but it is a great way to explore the coast line, lakes and rivers.
+I have a mountain bike, but it doesn't get a lot of use.
 Also, I usually get out surfing a couple of times per year, but I am very much a beginner surfer (swimmer may be a better description).